 What we liked

-- Best cooling performance in this four-mattress set
+- Best cooling performance in this group

 - Strong support without losing Tempur-style contour